zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 4. Getting Familiar with the Command Line

 ### Part 2 - Quality check of sequences
-1. Installation of nanoplot
+1. Installation of nanoplot and fastqc
 2. Quality check for long-read sequences (Oxford Nanopore Technologies)
-3. Installation of fastqc
-4. Quality check for short-read sequences (Illumina)
+3. Quality check for short-read sequences (Illumina)

 ### Part 3 - Assembly and annotation
 1. Assembly and annotation for long-read sequences (Oxford Nanopore Technologies)